TranPhucVinh/Cplusplus/Data structure/struct.md

 struct in CPP can be treated as a class as it supports all class feature: public, private, constructor, destructor, inheritance, polymorphism, virtual function and abstract class.

+An instance of a struct is called the **struct variable**, not object like class object.
+Members of a struct are **public by default**, which is different from class, as class object are private by default.

 # A struct works like a class
 ```cpp
 #include <iostream>